alt-basin/SAR-JOURNAL-LOG./JOURNAL.md

 - I was talking with Gpt about the sensors to find the common and cheapest, which landed me on the ICM-20602. so comparing this with the current bmi323, here are the data table.
 Now even though it may just be like a point different from a bmi, i only want to switch as the bmi323 isnt really popular.

-  now that i have decided what kind of sensor i will use, i should probably change the BOM first
+  now that i have decided what kind of sensor i will use, i should probably change the BOM first, then i will start on creating the new schematic again.

 | Specification | BMI323 | ICM-20602 |
 |--------------|---------|----------|